 “Now Zeezrom saith again unto him: Is the Son of God the very Eternal Father?
 And Amulek said unto him: Yea, he is the very Eternal Father of heaven and of earth…” (Alma 11:38-39).

 “…Behold, I am Jesus Christ.
 I am the Father and the Son.”
 (Ether 3:14)

-The christological heresy espoused here was known in the early church as modalism or sabellianism.
-It taught that God was one God who variously manifested Himself in 3 modes of existence, as the Father, later as the Son and then the Holy Spirit.
+The Christological heresy espoused here was known in the early church as modalism or sabellianism.
+It taught that God was one God who variously manifested Himself in three modes of existence, as the Father, later as the Son and then the Holy Spirit.
 It totally did away with the distinction of persons within the Godhead.
-This was the initial error Joseph Smith held to.
+This was the initial Christological error Joseph Smith held to.

 The Bible however, distinguishes between the Father and the Son (Mt.
 5:16; 11:25; Jn.
 10:29; 20:17 etc) and between the Father, the Son and the Holy Spirit (Jn.
 14:16; 16:5-15; Jn.
 7:39, Acts 8:5-25 etc).
 This is where the Mormon misconception of the Christian Trinity stems from.

 “[A]ll men lived in a premortal estate before they were born into this world; all were born in the premortal existence as the spirit children of the Father.
 Christ was the firstborn spirit child … Christ, the Word, the Firstborn, had, of course, attained unto the status of Godhood while yet in premortal existence” (What Mormons Think of Christ, 1976, 25).

 Christ was not created and didn’t have to attain the status of Godhood.
 He is and has always been God.
 He is eternal, “the first and the last” just as the Father is (Rev. 1:17-18; Is.
 48:12).
 The creation of man by God negates pre-mortal existence.
 Mormon theology seems to be closer to Greek paganism than to the Bible.